kura-labs-org/ec2-remediation-system-instructions/README.md

 ## System Resources and Context

 **Netflix's AWS Integration Server:** Netflix operates an external monitoring system called the AWS Integration Server that continuously monitors EC2 instance health across all AWS regions and integrates with ServiceNow infrastructure.
-This server automatically populates your custom tables with real EC2 instance data every minute.
+This server automatically populates your custom tables with real EC2 instance data every 1 minute.
 When you create your tables with the correct naming and scope, this system will detect them and begin sending instance information (ID, name, and status \- "ON" for operational, "OFF" for failed/stopped instances).

 **What You Receive:**

 *From GitHub Repository:*

-- [trigger\_EC2\_Remediation.js](https://github.com/kura-labs-org/ec2-remediation-system-instructions/blob/main/trigger_EC2_Remediation.js):  Client-side UI Action JavaScript for form button functionality for your EC2 Instance Table
+1. [trigger\_EC2\_Remediation.js](https://github.com/kura-labs-org/ec2-remediation-system-instructions/blob/main/trigger_EC2_Remediation.js):  Client-side UI Action JavaScript for form button functionality for your EC2 Instance Table
-- [EC2RemediationHelper.js](https://github.com/kura-labs-org/ec2-remediation-system-instructions/blob/main/EC2RemediationHelper.js): Server-side Script Include for API integration and remediation calls to the AWS Integration Server
+2. [EC2RemediationHelper.js](https://github.com/kura-labs-org/ec2-remediation-system-instructions/blob/main/EC2RemediationHelper.js): Server-side Script Include for API integration and remediation calls to the AWS Integration Server

 *Via Slack DM:*

-- Unique webhook endpoint URL for your assigned DevOps notification channel
+3. Unique webhook endpoint URL for your assigned DevOps notification channel

 *On ServiceNow Instance:*

-- Pre-built **AI Search Custom** Flow Designer action for knowledge article retrieval
+4. Pre-built **AI Search Custom** Flow Designer action for search retrieval

 **What You Build:**

-- ServiceNow scoped application and custom tables
+1. ServiceNow scoped application and custom tables
-- Connection & Credential Store configuration
+2. Connection & Credential Store configuration
-- Single Flow Designer workflow (incident creation \+ AI Search \+ Slack notifications)
+3. Single Flow Designer workflow (incident creation \+ AI Search \+ Slack notifications)
-- Knowledge base articles for AI Search discovery
+4. Knowledge base articles for AI Search discovery
-- Complete system integration and testing
+5. Complete system integration and testing

 ## Assignment Objectives